 Long-neck tenon

-Namely, the neck section that extends into the body for a more robust join when the neck and body are cemented together is known as a long-neck tenon or a deep tenon.
+Namely, the neck section extending into the body for a more robust joint when the neck and body are cemented together is known as a long-neck or deep tenon.

 Lyre Vibrola: a trapeze-style tremolo tailpiece that offers pitch-shifting effects by adjusting string tension.
-This form of string termination swings freely from the guitar’s tail, allowing the top to be free of string leverage.
+This form of string termination swings freely from the guitar’s tail, freeing the top of the string leverage.

 Maple